op3/AngularCorrelation.jl/README.md

 # AngularCorrelation.jl

-A package to calculate angular correlations for triple γ cascades.
+A package to calculate angular distributions and correlations for γ cascades.
-The direction and polarization of the zeroth γ are known.
+The direction and polarization of the zeroth γ-ray are known.
 It is aligned with the z axis, the xz plane is the plane of (linear) polarization.

-This is code can be used to calculate the angular correlation of the first two γ-rays emitted from a nucleus that was excited by a linearly polarized γ-ray beam (the first γ).
+The angular correlation of subsequently emitted photons can be obtained
+- … for any single emitted photon after (optionally) an arbitrary long cascade of unobserved intermediate photons.
+  This is also referred to as *angular distribution*.
+- … between the first emitted photon and any (single) subsequent photon after (optionally) an arbitrary long cascade of unobserved intermediate photons.

 ## Installation